 #1 Which fiancé(e) visa requirement is the biggest cause of refusal?

-Most applications are refused because either the financial requirement is not properly evidenced, or the financial requirement is not met due to the particular way that the Immigration Rules calculate income.
+Secondly, an application can be refused because the minimum income threshold is not satisfied due to the particular way that the Immigration Rules calculate income.

 - The supporting documents;

 - The relevant financial periods;